alex-rosen-os/alexrosenbaum/README.md

 Hi 👋 My name is Alex Rosenbaum
 ===============================

-I'm A Web Developer Interested in systems & design.
+I'm A Web Developer
+Passionate learner, constantly expanding my knowledge in web & tech related fields.
+Interested in knowledge management systems, and systems as a whole.
+I am a fast learner, creative thinker, multitasker, who works well in a fast paced environment.
+Interested in contributing to the development of existing systems, while learning new skills and tools.
 -------------
 <!--
 **alexrosenbaum/alexrosenbaum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.